Graduate Record Examination (GRE)

 Once you are done with a considerable number of words, start solving the BigBook.
 Get the book from one of your friends who have already taken the GRE.
 If you still don't get it, download it from the internet.
 It is advisable to solve the big book on the screen as you have to take the exam on the computer.
 It makes you familiar with it.

-It has got two papers in every test which follows the oldest pattern of GRE (38 questions in 30 mins for verbal; 30 questions in 30 mins for quant).
+It has got two sample papers in every mock test which follows the oldest exam pattern of GRE (38 questions in 30 mins for verbal; 30 questions in 30 mins for quant).
 Try solving the paper with the old pattern (rather than adding your own touch-ups and increasing time or other such weird experiments).
 This will definitely improve your speed.
 Overall, there are 27 tests (54 papers).
 Try solving atleast 20 papers before you get bored (can’t blame you for that).
-Give a week to the BigBook and solve minimum 2 papers a day.
+Give a week to the GRE BigBook and solve minimum 2 sample tests a day.
 Of course, more wouldn’t hurt.

-Along with the BigBook, solve BARRONS.
-It's a simple book but teaches you a lot.
+Along with the BigBook, solve GRE BARRONS.
+It's one of the best books for GRE & teaches you a lot.
 Solve the quant section completely.
 It's fun to solve and is useful.
-It has 5 papers with the new pattern.
+This book will help you improve your speed for the GRE Quantitative section.
+It has 5 test papers with the new test pattern.
 Solve them gradually.

 Another fortnight to go..

-Then comes Kaplan, the most important of all the above mentioned tests.
-It has 6 practice tests each for Verbal and Quant and 3 full length tests.
+Kaplan GRE Practice Test: One of the most important tests - it has 6 sample tests each for verbal and quant and 3 Full Length GRE Test.
 Kaplan Quant is really important and helpful, so be serious with it.
 Make sure you evaluate all your tests properly.
+With these mock GRE scores, use the Grad School Finder and see where you stand.
+Repeat the process with different scores.
 Taking a test is not a big deal; learning from it is definitely one.

-Study for your AWA (essay) 4-5 days prior to "the" day.
-Read some essays from Barron’s, the method to write it and take any topic from these tests and write it down.
+Study for your AWA (essay) 5-8 days prior to "the" day (though we suggest that reading and solving essays right from day one can help you get a very high score) Read some essays from Barron’s, the method to write it and take any topic from these tests and write it down.
 Exchange the essays amongst your friends so you'll get an idea how well they write.
 Solve the PowerPrep tests completely along with the essays to get an idea of your patience level.
 Take our word, full test is quite long!

 Oh!
 Almost forgot about Quant..